JohnsonChiang/ElectricTracker/README.md

 # ElectricTracker
-Electronic tracking on CNC HMI.
+Electronic Tracking Function on CNC HMI.
-This is a test project.
-It's developed by C# Language.

 One of UI compent of Lathe CNC.
-It's used to compare the real motion commands (pulses) and feedback motion commands(pluses) error condition.
+Using to compare the real motion commands (pulses) and feedback motion commands(pluses) deviation.

+Developing Language in C# Language.